 All buildings except outbuildings, backcountry huts, or ancillary buildings must under the Building Code clause F7 have appropriate means of detection and warning for fire provided within each household unit.

 All new dwellings and consented alterations are required to have smoke alarms installed.
-No matter how minor the work carried out on a dwelling, if it requires a Building Consent, the whole dwelling must be upgraded with smoke detectors in order to comply with the Building Code.
+No matter how minor the work carried out on a dwelling, if it requires a Building Consent, the whole dwelling must be upgraded with smoke alarms in order to comply with the Building Code.

-Smoke alarms shall be listed or approved by a recognised authority as complying with at least one of:
+- Approval by a recognised authority as complying with at least one of:

 - UL 217

 - For more advice go to Fire and Emergency NZ

 Where do I need to install Smoke Alarms?

 Smoke detectors must be located

 - on the escape routes on all levels within the dwelling.